DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 ![png](LR_Case_Study_files/LR_Case_Study_27_0.png)

-It looks like we have an outlier for late births values.
+It looks like we have an outlier for late births.
 Late births and cirrhosis seem to have a pretty strong linear relationship, but because this point is not close to the linear trend at all, this outlier would negatively affect our linear regression model.
-Thus, we should take this row out of our dataset and investigate later whether this was an error in our dataset or an actual recorded value (not in this notebook).
+Thus, we should take this row out of our dataset.

 Since we can easily see that this lates births value is less than 10, we can just filter our dataset by selecting only rows where late births is over 10.